Kong/docs.konghq.com/src/gateway/how-to/request-transformations.md

 the mock service by sending a `POST` request to the Admin API.
 In this command, the `config.add.body` value instructs the plugin to add a new field to the body of incoming requests before forwarding them to the `mock` service.
-In this example, we are adding a field named `new-field`, and giving it a static value of `defaultValue`.
+In this example, we are instructing the plugin to add a field named `new-field` and give it a static value of `defaultValue`.

 ```sh
 curl -i -X POST http://localhost:8001/services/mock/plugins \